Chrissiku/Chrissiku/README.md

 I'm a software developer passionate about making open source more accessible, building technology to uplift people, and building community.
 Some technologies I enjoy working with include React, Redux, Ruby, Ruby on Rails, JavaScript, PHP, Laravel, APIs, and MySQL.

-- 🔭 I recently finished [Crypto-tracker-app](https://my-crypto-tracker.netlify.app/) App using Reactjs, Redux, React-redux Babel, JSX, CSS3 and Bootstrap5
+- 🔭 I recently finished [My protfolio](https://chris-siku.netlify.app/) webiste using Reactjs, Redux, React-redux, Babel, JSX and CSS
-- 🌱 I'm currently learnig Ruby and Rails while working on My Portfolio
+- 🌱 I'm currently learnig Ruby and Rails while working on A real estate-website
-- 👯 Looking to collaborate on Ruby, Redux, React-Redux and the JavaScript API
+- 👯 Looking to collaborate on Ruby, Redux, React-Redux,m Ruby and the JavaScript API
-- 💬 Ask me anything about JSX, JavaScript, React, Redux, Bootstrap, CSS3, PHP, SQL
+- 💬 Ask me anything about JavaScript, Rest API Reactjs, JSX, Redux, Ruby Bootstrap, CSS3, PHP, SQL
 <hr>

 ## ⚡ Take a look on My Stats :